Staff

 Lyndi

-Lyndi Stokes, LMSW
+Lyndi Stokes, LSCSW

 Clinician

 Hi!
-I’m Lyndi and I studied at the University of Kansas where I obtained my Masters in Social Work.
-I have experience working with individuals on the Autism Spectrum, ADHD, Trauma, Grief and Loss, Behavior issues, School difficulties, Anxiety and Depression.
+I’m Lyndi, and I studied at the University of Kansas, where I obtained my Master's in Social Work.
+I have experience working with individuals on the Autism Spectrum, ADHD, Trauma, Grief and Loss, Behavior issues, School difficulties, Anxiety, and Depression.
 I work with individuals as young as 3 through adulthood.
 I aim to help individuals reach their full potential by providing a compassionate and safe environment.

 aleesa